opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/apigw_api_history_v2.md

 * `description` - The description about the API publication.

-* `publish_time` - Time when the APIG publication was created, in RFC-3339 format.
+* `publish_time` - Time when the APIGW publication was created, in RFC-3339 format.

 * `status` - Version status.
   Values: